demiurge-project/argos3-epuck/firmware/README.md

 ```
 Upload the firmware:
 ```
-./epuckuploadbt [path/to/epuck_firmware.hex ] [robot_ID]
+./epuckuploadbt [path/to/epuck_firmware.hex] [robot_ID]
 ```
 The following message will appear on the terminal:
 ```
 Press enter and then reset on the robot
 ```
-Follow the instructions, then you will see an indicator from the uploading process:
+After pushing the reset button the terminal will display the indicator:
 ```
 Uploading: #####################
 ```